orbitbot/mithril-underpants/README.md

       src/
-          app/              <-- mithril app and unit tests components/     <-- individual components and their html, less and javascript code, as well as unit tests.
-If it has model/          <-- data and state modeling
+          app/              <-- mithril app and unit tests components/     <-- individual components and their html, less and javascript code, as well as unit tests. model/          <-- data and state modeling
               ../